Eastern Orthodoxy in North America: Early Russian Orthodox presence in the Americas

 Russian traders settled in Alaska during the 18th century.
-In 1740, a Divine Liturgy was celebrated on board a Russian ship off the Alaskan coast.
-In 1794, the Russian Orthodox Church sent missionaries—among them Saint Herman of Alaska – to establish a formal mission in Alaska.
-Their missionary endeavors contributed to the conversion of many Alaskan natives to the Orthodox faith.
-A diocese was established, whose first bishop was Saint Innocent of Alaska.
-The headquarters of this North American Diocese of the Russian Orthodox Church was moved from Alaska to California around the mid-19th century.
+In 1740, a Divine Liturgy was celebrated on board a Russian ship off the northern Pacific Coast, facing the Alaskan Peninsula.
+In 1794, the Russian Orthodox Church sent missionaries—among them St. Herman of Alaska—to establish a formal mission into Russian-colonized Alaska.
+Their missionary endeavors contributed to the conversion of many Alaskan natives to Eastern Orthodox Christianity.
+Then, a Russian Orthodox diocese was established in North America, whose first bishop was St. Innocent of Alaska, although its headquarters were moved from Alaska to California around the mid-19th century.

 It was moved again in the last part of the same century, this time to New York.
 This transfer coincided with a great movement of Eastern Catholics to the Eastern Orthodox Church in the eastern United States.
-This movement, which increased the numbers of Eastern Orthodox Christians in America, resulted from a conflict between John Ireland, the politically powerful Roman Catholic Archbishop of Saint Paul, Minnesota; and Alexis Toth, an influential Ruthenian Catholic priest.
-Archbishop Ireland's refusal to accept Toth's credentials as a priest induced Toth to join the Eastern Orthodox Church, and further resulted in the conversion of tens of thousands of other Uniate Catholics in North America to the Eastern Orthodox Church, under his guidance and inspiration.
-For this reason, Ireland is sometimes ironically remembered as the "Father of the Orthodox Church in America."
-These Uniates were received into Eastern Orthodoxy into the existing North American diocese of the Russian Orthodox Church.
-At the same time large numbers of Greeks and other Eastern Orthodox Christians were also immigrating to America.
-At this time all Eastern Orthodox Christians in North America were united under the omophorion (Church authority and protection) of the Patriarch of Moscow, through the Russian Church's North American diocese.
-The unity was not merely theoretical, but was a reality, since there was then no other diocese on the continent.
-Under the aegis of this diocese, which at the turn of the 20th century was ruled by Bishop (and future Patriarch) Tikhon, Eastern Orthodox Christians of various ethnic backgrounds were ministered to, both non-Russian and Russian; a Syro-Arab mission was established in the episcopal leadership of Saint Raphael of Brooklyn, who was the first Eastern Orthodox bishop to be consecrated in America.
+This movement, which increased the numbers of Eastern Orthodox Christians in North America, resulted from a conflict between John Ireland, the Roman Catholic archbishop of Saint Paul, Minnesota, and Alexis Toth, an influential Ruthenian Greek Catholic priest.
+Ireland's refusal to accept Toth's credentials as a priest induced Toth to join the Eastern Orthodox Church, and further resulted in the conversion of tens of thousands of other Uniate Catholics in North America to the Eastern Orthodox Church, under his guidance and inspiration.
+For this reason, Ireland is sometimes ironically remembered as the "Father of the Orthodox Church in America".
+These Uniates were received into Eastern Orthodoxy through the existing North American diocese of the Russian Orthodox Church.

+Around the same time, large numbers of Greeks and other Eastern Orthodox Christians were also immigrating to North America.
+At this time, all Eastern Orthodox Christians in North America were united under the omophorion (Church authority and protection) of the Patriarch of Moscow, through the North American diocese of the Russian Orthodox Church.
+Under the aegis of this diocese, which at the turn of the 20th century was ruled by the Russian Orthodox bishop and future Patriarch Tikhon, Eastern Orthodox Christians of various ethnic backgrounds were ministered to, both non-Russian and Russian; a Syro-Arab mission was established in the episcopal leadership of St. Raphael of Brooklyn, who was the first Eastern Orthodox bishop to be consecrated in the Americas.